The Theatres of Winnipeg

 It Appears That Canad Inns Have

 Taken Their Commitment Seriously ... very nice clean up.
+It

 The following was stolen from The Winnipeg Sun : After nearly 25